gearsdigital/reporter-for-kirby-docs/src/docs/guide/index.md

 I know, it can be _troublesome_ to evaluate a Plugin.
 It must be downloaded.
 You have to install and configure it properly only to find out that it's not what you are looking for.
 I got you covered!

-You probably haven't noticed it yet, but the Form on Homepage isn't a screenshot.
+You may (or may not) have noticed yet, but the Form on Homepage isn't a screenshot.
 It provides a functional example which you can play around with.

 However, there are some **restrictions**:

-1. The character amount is limited and truncated.
+1. The text truncated.
-2. The text is obfuscated (but reflects the original appearance).
+2. The text is obfuscated.

 These restrictions are necessary to keep balance between a usable example and security.
 I'm pretty sure that this is sufficient to get an idea how **Reporter _for Kirby_** works.